contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For baptism of minor children ages 8 and older, see [38.2.8.2](38-church-policies-and-guidelines.md#38282-minors).

-### 38.1.3 Temple Attendance
+### 38.1.3 Temple Worship

 Temples are holy places of worship in which essential ordinances are received and sacred covenants are made.
 To members of the Church, temples are houses of God.
-Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may attend the temple.
+Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may worship in the temple.
 Members may receive a temple recommend when they faithfully keep the required commandments and live the gospel of Jesus Christ.
 (See [chapter 26](26-temple-recommends.md).)

 ### 38.1.4 Unmarried Member Participation and Blessings